 You may opt to join the elderly person in their hallucination.
 Join them in their reality as this can help them to a great extent.
 When you can tell exactly what they are experiencing, it becomes easier to defuse the current situation.

-Don’t explain what they are feeling, seeing, or hearing as this will just aggravate them.
+Don’t explain what they feel, see, or hear, as this will just upset them.
 Do not agitate them unnecessarily.
 Try to validate their feelings and try to show them that you understand their reason for being upset.
 It is important to actually assure them that they are safe regardless of what they are experiencing.

 Comfort them by touching them and try as much as you can to make them focus their attention on you as this can reduce the hallucination greatly.
 Take them to another room or even try to take a walk with them so that you can remove them from the circumstance that could have caused the experience in the first place.